 - Key features: Wiry, fern-like whorls

-Known as the ground or climbing asparagus fern, the Scandens variety grows thin, wiry stems that sprawl out or climb with their fern like leaves growing in two or more whorls.
+Known as the ground or climbing asparagus fern, the Scandens variety grows thin, wiry stems that sprawl out or climb with their fern-like leaves growing in two or more whorls.

 7. Wild (Asparagus acutifolius)

-- Average size: 20 to 28 inches high
+- Average size: 2 to 3 feet

-- Key features: Thorny, needle like leaves
+- Key features: Thorny, needle-like leaves

 The common wild asparagus is an evergreen subspecies with thorny leaves.
 This plant grows leaves in patterns that are typical of ferns, and especially typical of asparagus ferns.